Welcome to the San Francisco Giants 2018 season. And to The Giants Cove.

 You will be getting the exuding part…

 Bottom line: Giants Cove baseball has got you covered.
-(Note: a little soap and warm water will remove most of that.)
+(Note: a little soap and warm water should remove most of that.)

 During the off-season I was focused on conducting my usual rigorous workout regimen— glancing briefly each morning at an expensive set of free weights in the garage, and eating a strict diet of pre-packaged Oreo-based meals covered in a thick maple syrup.

-But I am now ready to face the 2017 season which I expect will either be, 1) a pleasant distraction to the vagaries of life; or, 2) a raging hellscape of melting bullpens and walk-off home runs.
+But I am now ready to face the 2018 season which I expect will either be, 1) a pleasant distraction to the vagaries of life; or, 2) a raging hellscape of melting bullpens and opposing team home runs.